 7.)
 There may be bank accounts, or other investment accounts, that have to be divided.

-If you have post-judgment work that you need completed, you can contact Stange Law Firm, PC at 314-963-4700.
+If you have post-judgment work that you need to be completed, you can contact Stange Law Firm, PC at 314-963-4700.
 We have divorce attorneys in St. Louis, Missouri that can help you.